Revu for iPad

 Why don't markups I've created on the iPad show up on other PDF apps for the iPad?

 Revu for iPad was designed to fully support markups created in the Windows version of Revu.
 These markups could be more advanced than those originally supported by iOS.
-To display markups created in Revu (for Windows or iPad) on other PDF viewers, flatten these markups from within Revu.
+To display markups created in Revu (Windows or iPad) on other PDF viewers, flatten these markups from within Revu.

 We also offer a free PDF viewer for both the Windows and iPad called Vu, which supports all markups created in Revu.